 I’ve been wanting to invest in the tools to do real veneering for a long time.
 Since this was a Significant Other approved project I was able to justify the purchase of a lower end vacuum pump and veneer press.
 Unfortunately the mantle box is a little longer than 4’ and I only bought the 4’ veneer compression bag.
 Instead of just buying a larger bag and waiting for it to arrive I decided to go with regular wood working glue and lots and lots of clamps and cauls.

-I ordered some beautiful Redwood Burl veneer and when it arrived I realized I had another problem.
+I ordered some beautiful Redwood Burl veneer from VeneerSupplies.com along with the bag and vacuum pump.
+When it arrived I realized I had another problem.
 It would have to be flattened in order to properly adhere to the workpiece.
 For this at least I was able to use the vacuum bag and veneer press.
 The internet has many products you can spray on the veneer to soften it for flattening and many recipes for DIY flattening and much discussion claiming its pressure or temperature or chemical that you use that is better.
 It was actually hard to choose a mode of working on this that I knew would work given how many ideas are out there and how adamant the various players are.
 I ended up using a formula of mostly water with a small amount of glycerine in it.
 The glycerine to soften the wood, but not so much that it would affect the staining or finishing or glue up process.
 I gave the pieces a gentle spray, packed them between sheets of masonite and loaded them into the vacuum press overnight.

 What came out was beautiful and flat and ready for book matching and layup.
 I gave it a quick wipe down with some isopropyl alcohol to remove the surface glycerine as my tests with small pieces showed that really did mess up the absorption of the oil finish if I didn’t do so.
 This was also a very oily veneer which would affect the adhesion of the finish without doing this.
 Acetone would probably have worked better.